 To capture the fleeting beauty of flowers, I sketch vigorously while they are in bloom.
 Yet, when I create, I abandon all the preconceived images and focus on the essential few drawn from the mind.
 The process forces me to select the essence of the subject beyond its earthly appearance.

 My art is influenced by my western artistic training but is rooted in the Lingnam School of brush painting and the eastern philosophy towards beauty and the balancing play of yin and yang (positive and negative forces).
 The images are not photo-realistic yet they feel accessible, erupted with my emotions and passions.
 I strive to raise the appreciation of nature and capture the grandeur of the universe through my art.
 Explore with me the beauty of our world and experience the joy of being a part of it.

 What's in a Name?

 Joan Lok signs her artworks “Rong-Rong”, a childhood nickname that means "Joy and Happiness".
 The artist's parents named her “Mei-Lok”, which means, “True happiness comes from the beauty of the heart.”
 “Mei” is “Beauty” and “Lok” is “Happiness".
 Joan’s Mom believed that beauty is not just the aesthetic appearance but the attainment of wisdom and kindness.
 Her Dad added that happiness is attained not by gathering material richness but knowing the wealth from within.
-“True happiness comes from the beauty of the heart” has been Joan’s motto in art and life.
+Joan aims to share her knowledge and spread the joy of painting to "Create Beauty with a Happy Heart", a motto for her in art and life.

 Print of winning artwork at the Howard County Public Library in Maryland